Ted Valentine: Basketball referee career

 While doing janitorial work in a gym on work-study program in college, Valentine had observed basketball referees and decided he wanted to be a college basketball referee.
 He talked with some referees about how to get started in the profession, and took a class.
 He began refereeing at kids games, later moving up to junior high and high school games.
-In 1981, he attended a refereeing camp in Bristol, Connecticut run by NBA Hall of Fame member Dallas Shirley.
+In 1981, he attended a refereeing camp in Bristol, Connecticut, run by NBA Hall of Fame member Dallas Shirley.
 While there, he poured out a cooler of ice water from a window onto sunbathers below the window.
 Shirley threw Valentine out of the camp for the stunt.
 A few months later, Shirley offered him a job as a referee.

-Valentine worked his first NCAA Division I basketball game in 1981 at the former Baptist College, now Charleston Southern University.
+Valentine worked his first NCAA Division I men's basketball game in 1981 at the former Baptist College, now Charleston Southern University.
 He was paid $150 for the game, and received speeding tickets both on the way and returning from the game.
 In 1986, he was hired by Bob Wortman, who was then the Big Ten Conference's director of officials.
 Wortman was looking to diversify his staff, and after an interview offered Valentine a job refereeing 30 games.
 Wortman personally trained Valentine.
 He quit teaching and became a full-time college referee in 1988.
 Before his first NCAA Championship game, Valentine lost his official pass and nearly did not get into the game.

-Valentine refereed his first final four in 1991.
+Valentine refereed his first NCAA Final Four in 1991.
 He worked 26 consecutive NCAA tournaments until 2015, when he stepped aside from his work to spend time with his brother, who was dying from cancer.

-Valentine was to work the 2021 NCAA Division I men's basketball tournament in Indianapolis but was sent home because of COVID-19 protocols as he either tested positive or was in close contact with a fellow referee who tested positive after arriving in Indianapolis.
+Valentine was to work the 2021 NCAA tournament in Indianapolis but was sent home because of COVID-19 protocols as he either tested positive or was in close contact with a fellow referee who tested positive after arriving in Indianapolis.